 Complications in pregnancy can result from conditions that are specifically linked to the pregnant state as well as conditions that commonly arise or occur incidentally in women who are pregnant.
 Serious sequelae might include miscarriage, preterm labor or premature rupture of membranes, premature birth, stillbirth, low birth weight, macrosomia, birth defects, and infant and maternal morbidity or death.
 Complications affecting mother and fetus may arise at any stage of pregnancy, during labor, or postpartum.

-In pregnant women, iron deficiency anemia is defined as hemoglobin <11 g/dL.
+In pregnant women, iron deficiency anemia is defined as hemoglobin <110 g/L (11 g/dL).
 Symptoms include fatigue, low energy levels, and dyspnea on exertion.
-Pregnancy increases demand for iron with a net loss of 680 mg of iron in 9 months or approximately 2.5 mg per day.
+Pregnancy increases demand for iron with a net loss of approximately 580 mg of iron during the gestation period, with the highest loss occurring in the third trimester.
 Iron deficiency during the first 2 trimesters is associated with an increase in preterm delivery and low birth-weight babies.

-Defined as an involuntary, spontaneous loss of a pregnancy before 22 completed weeks.
+Defined as an involuntary, spontaneous loss of a pregnancy before 20-24 completed weeks (gestation varies, depending on country).
 It is associated with unprovoked vaginal bleeding with or without suprapubic pain.
 Miscarriage occurs in up to one third of pregnancies.
 Serial serum beta hCG titers and a transvaginal ultrasound scan aid in diagnosis.

 Defined as the placenta overlying the cervical os.
-Can be complete, partial, or marginal, and may resolve as pregnancy progresses.
+Can be complete, partial, marginal, or low lying.
+Partial, marginal, and low-lying placenta previa may resolve as pregnancy progresses.
 Symptomatic placenta previa typically presents as second or third trimester painless vaginal bleeding.
-Possible risk factors include multiple previous pregnancies, uterine scarring (e.g., due to prior cesarean section), multiple miscarriages, previous induced abortion, placental abnormalities, short interpregnancy intervals, and illicit drug use.
-Sequelae include intrauterine growth restriction and premature delivery.
+Risk factors include uterine scarring (most commonly due to prior cesarean section), advanced maternal age, smoking, previous multiple pregnancies/short interpregnancy intervals or miscarriages/induced abortions, prior placenta previa, infertility treatment, and illicit drug use.

 Hydatidiform moles are chromosomally abnormal pregnancies that have the potential to become malignant (gestational trophoblastic neoplasia).
 Gestational trophoblastic disease (GTD) includes tumors of fetal tissues, including hydatidiform moles, arising from placental trophoblasts.
 The most common presenting symptom is vaginal bleeding and patients typically present in the first trimester.
-There is a significantly higher chance of GTD among women over 35 years of age, which increases progressively as maternal age advances.
+Women are commonly at the extremes of reproductive life (younger than 20 years of age or over 35 years of age), and may relate a history of prior GTD.

-Early pregnancy causes of abdominal pain include ectopic pregnancy, miscarriage, ovarian hyperstimulation syndrome, and preterm labor.
-Late pregnancy causes include chorioamnionitis, uterine rupture, placental abruption, HELLP syndrome, and acute fatty liver of pregnancy.
+Early pregnancy causes of abdominal pain include ectopic pregnancy, miscarriage and ovarian hyperstimulation syndrome.
+Late pregnancy causes include preterm labor, chorioamnionitis, uterine rupture, placental abruption, HELLP syndrome, and acute fatty liver of pregnancy.
 Gynecologic causes include adnexal masses and fibroids.
 Other etiologies can be urologic (e.g., urinary tract infections, acute pyelonephritis, nephrolithiasis, and hydronephrosis), gastrointestinal (e.g., appendicitis, cholecystitis, pancreatitis, and intestinal obstruction), trauma-related, and musculoskeletal.

-Defined by sustained BP ≥140/90 mmHg in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours).
-It is usually asymptomatic and more often occurs in the second half of pregnancy.
-Risk factors include nulliparity, black or Hispanic ethnicity, and mothers who were born small for their gestational age.
+Defined by a blood pressure ≥140/90 mmHg on two occasions (at least 4 hours apart) during pregnancy after 20 weeks gestation in a previously normotensive woman, without the presence of proteinuria (<300 mg in 24 hours) or other clinical features suggestive of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).
+The pregnant woman is usually asymptomatic.
+Risk factors include nulligravidy, black or Hispanic ethnicity and mothers who were born small for their gestational age.
 Gestational hypertension increases the risk of macrosomia, cesarean delivery, and admission of the neonate to the intensive care unit.
 Coexistence of gestational diabetes further increases the risk.

+An infection of the kidneys, bladder, or urethra.
 Urinary tract infections (UTIs) in pregnancy are considered to be complicated UTIs.
-Pregnant women should be screened for asymptomatic bacteriuria as bacteriuria has been associated with higher rates of pyelonephritis and premature labor.
-Sequelae include preterm delivery.
+Pregnant women should be screened for asymptomatic bacteriuria as it has been associated with higher rates of pyelonephritis and premature labor.

 Parasitic disease caused by the protozoan Toxoplasma gondii.
-Risk factors for exposure include ingestion of undercooked or raw meat, or water or food contaminated with cat feces.
+Spreads through food or water contaminated with oocysts, infected meat, or contact with oocysts from feline feces.
 Transplacental transmission results only when a seronegative woman acquires toxoplasmosis during pregnancy.
-Acute infection is often asymptomatic, but can result in fetal death and severe congenital abnormalities (e.g., mental retardation and blindness).
+Primary infection during pregnancy is often asymptomatic in the mother, but can result in fetal death and severe congenital abnormalities (e.g., intellectual disability and blindness).
 Fetal infections in the third trimester are often asymptomatic at birth, but can lead to problems months to years later.
 Routine prenatal screening for Toxoplasma is not performed in the US.
 However, in some countries (e.g., France) it is recommended.

 Cytomegalovirus (CMV) is a ubiquitous beta-herpes virus that infects the majority of humans and establishes a state of lifelong latency in host cells.
 Periodic subclinical reactivations are controlled by a functioning immune system.
-The immunologically naive fetus, however, is at high risk of CMV disease (acquired through vertical transmission of CMV) and its complications (e.g., microcephaly, intracranial calcification, hepatosplenomegaly, neurologic abnormality, hearing loss, and mental retardation ).
+The immunologically-naive fetus is at risk of congenital CMV disease and its complications, such as hearing loss and neurologic deficits.
 Pregnant mothers should wash their hands regularly and thoroughly to prevent primary infection (which is usually asymptomatic).
-CMV screening in pregnancy is not routinely performed, but may identify those suitable for antiviral treatment.

 Characteristic clinical findings include fever, an itchy maculopapular (sometimes morbilliform) rash, arthralgia, and nonpurulent conjunctivitis.
 No differences in clinical presentation have been described between pregnant women and nonpregnant patients.

-Congenital Zika syndrome is a recently recognized pattern of congenital anomalies (i.e., microcephaly, intracranial calcifications or other brain anomalies, or eye anomalies, among others) in infants associated with Zika virus infection during pregnancy.
+Congenital Zika syndrome is a pattern of congenital anomalies (i.e., microcephaly, intracranial calcifications or other brain anomalies, or eye anomalies, among others) in infants associated with Zika virus infection during pregnancy.

-It is recommended that all pregnant women be tested for HIV infection as early as possible.
-To prevent vertical viral transmission, highly active antiretroviral agent (HAART) therapy is initiated as soon as possible in the pregnancy, irrespective of CD4 count or viral load.
+It is recommended that all pregnant women be tested for HIV infection as early as possible in pregnancy.
+All pregnant women with HIV should receive antiretroviral therapy (ART), as early as possible in the pregnancy, regardless of CD4 count or viral load.

-Group B streptococci are gram-positive bacteria that colonize the gastrointestinal tract, perineum, and vagina.
-They can cause invasive infections at any age but infections are most common in the neonatal period, in the elderly, and in adults with predisposing factors (particularly pregnancy and diabetes).
+Group B streptococci, also known as Streptococcus agalactiae, are Gram-positive bacteria that normally colonize the gastrointestinal tract, perineum, and vagina.
+They can cause invasive infections at any age but infections are most common in the neonatal period, in older people, and in adults with predisposing factors (i.e., pregnancy, diabetes, immunocompromised).

 Preterm birth occurs between 24 and 37 weeks' gestation.
 In two-thirds of cases, it occurs following spontaneous onset of labor.
 Only a minority of women who present with preterm contractions known as threatened preterm labor (TPTL) progress to actual labor and delivery.
-The remainder of preterm birth is due to reasons for early delivery, most commonly because of preeclampsia and intrauterine growth restriction.
+The remainder of preterm birth is due to iatrogenic delivery, most commonly because of preeclampsia and intrauterine growth restriction.